 See Figure 2-18.
-The Line Amperage screen displays the AC output amperage produced by the generator in amps (A).
+The Line Amperage screen displays the AC output amperage produced by the load connected to the generator in amps (A).
 The load balance for each line (L1 and L3) is displayed in both numerical and graphical form.
 It is important to maintain a balanced load distribution between lines for optimum generator performance.